 The Unlicense is intended as a public domain dedication.
-I don’t think you should use it, but should prefer CC0 instead.
+I don’t think you should use it, but should prefer CC0 or possibly 0BSD instead.
 Here’s why.

 1. It’s poorly drafted in potentially problematic ways.

 The vibe I get is that around 2011 people said “eww, your intent may be good but your wording is bad and it won’t hold water in some places, especially Europe”—it being drafted by a layman unfamiliar with European law; but that by 2018 or so they mellowed to “OK, so it’s not great, but it’ll probably work despite that—but CC0 is still better, prefer that instead”.

 2. Its name is abysmal.

 For me personally it’s actually not its drafting that leads me to despise the Unlicense, but its name, which is an atrociously bad choice.
 It’s fine when spelled with a definite article (“the Unlicense”), but once you remove the article and express it in other forms (as its website does multiple times and as people habitually do), it’s terrible:

 The English term “unlicensed” means “all rights reserved”; that is, you have not been given license to use this.
 And would they have “Unlicensed” mean “no rights reserved”?
 [There’s quite a history of auto‐antonyms in English.
 My favourite is let, which has for a thousand‐odd years meant “permit”, but before that and until comparatively recently also meant the opposite, “hinder”—a sense that persists in only about two places: the legal expression “let or hindrance”, and the tennis concept of “let”, referring to the net obstructing (though not stopping) the ball.
 I don’t want “unlicensed” to become an auto-antonym.]

 As noted, basically all relevant parties that have expressed an opinion recommend Creative Commons Zero (SPDX identifier CC0-1.0) instead, as better‐drafted and more thorough.